Abstract

 Libraries

 Packaging functions with documentation enables reusability across analysis and visualization for simplifying existing applications while extending functionality to outside projects.
-Phase 2 will build upon the existing msens for analyzing biodiversity data on the desktop, while adding another library for internally ingesting and maintaining the database.
+The msens R package provides functions for analyzing biodiversity data on the desktop.

 Docs